 This is the antithesis to one of my arguments for having the ideal party size of 3-5 players so that each character has a niche or a role to offer to the group.
 There are only 12 official classes in D&D 5e.
 Many of these classes can or do encompass the same role as another class.
-Having fewer people in the party means that each individual character is more likely to focus on a unique aspect of the game.
+Having fewer people in the party means that each character is more likely to focus on a unique aspect of the game.

 If you have 7+ players in your party there’s a good chance you’ll have multiple arcane magic users.
 While you can certainly carve out a small niche based on your archetype and spell choices, you’ll effectively have the same role as the other magic users in your party.
 Warlocks and sorcerers play very differently, but they generally have the same role of damage dealing and providing utility.

-It’s difficult to have more individualized role-playing with a larger-than-ideal sized party.
-Part of this is because of the fact that you have more players and therefore more voices that want to be heard.
-This, in turn, means that there are more voices that are also neglected during each role-playing opportunity.
+It’s difficult to have more individualized role-playing with a larger-than-ideal-sized party.
+Part of this is because you have more players and therefore more voices that want to be heard.
+This, in turn, means that more voices are also neglected during each role-playing opportunity.

 Time is also an issue with role-playing.
 It becomes harder to let the group loose in a town or city since they can split up into a ton of smaller groups or walk around as individuals.
 This is a nightmare to try to DM while still giving your players a chance to have the spotlight.
 It’s also difficult to keep track of who is doing what as the DM since you have to keep track of so many different things.

 This is perhaps one of the biggest issues with having a large number of players.
 Your entire group is going to have to settle on a time to meet and play for a few hours every so often.
 Having more people means having more unique schedules to sync up.
 This gets more difficult as everyone takes more responsibilities on at home, at work, and elsewhere in their lives.